jordankaiser/portfolio/README.md

 Things I want to look at adjusting.

-- Adjust `gsap-scrollmagic.js` so we're not using TweenMax and TimelineMax.
-The ScrollMagic library says it support to so should be possible.
 - Look at seperating out GSAP and ScrollMagic into seperate plugin imports.

 ## Code Editor setup.